litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …tions and inhomogeneity of variance across groups.
 All main effects of condition (across groups) and group-by-condition interaction SPMs were evaluated under an uncorrected alpha level of 0.001 and a <mark class="annotated-text">minimum cluster size</mark> of 5 contiguous voxels.
-The SPM for the main effect of condition was masked exclusively with the SPM for the group-by-condition interaction, using a liberal uncorrected threshold of   P   < 0.05 for …
+The SPM for the main effect of condition was masked exclusively with the SPM for the group-by-condition interaction, using a liberal uncorrected threshold of   P   &lt; 0.05 for …
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"